AdomasGrigolis/CHRI-coop-game/README.md

 This project is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for details.

 ## What it is
-The codebase is both a fun little online/coop game and an experiment to test user experience interacting with haptic devices that can provide force feedback to the user from virtual environment.
+The codebase is both a fun little online/co-op game and an experiment to test user experience interacting with haptic devices that can provide force feedback to the user from virtual environment.
 It is also a platform to develop collaborative haptic interface enabled experiments.

 ## The game
-The objective of the game is to move the asteroid and keep over the black hole for three seconds.
-If, however, the pressure is applied to the asteroid for too long, it will be crushed and you will fail.
+The objective of the game is to move the asteroid and keep over the black hole to get rid of it.
+If, however, the pressure is applied on the asteroid for too long, it will be crushed and you will fail.
 This will cause space catastrophe as you will make a bunch of space dust.
 In this game, you have to collaboratively work with your colleagues to save space stations.

+## Feedback
+When playing the game with a mouse, you will see a force indicator on the left-top corner of the screen.
+When using a haptic device, you will feel the impact with the asteroid.

 ## How to run
 Required packages can be installed with: